-For those particularly curious about the local culture and history, who enjoyed the historical village, it is also interesting to pop into the Hokkaido Ainu Centre which is a free attraction a little further out of Sapporo.
+For those particularly curious about the local culture and history of the area, and who enjoyed the historical village, it is also interesting to pop into the Hokkaido Ainu Centre which is a free attraction a little further out of Sapporo.
 The Ainu people, with their unique culture, have lived on the island of Hokkaido for hundreds of generations.
 The Ainu Centre details the history and culture of the island's indigenous people using interesting exhibits and demonstrations and makes the perfect companion attraction for the historical village.
-The centre is open daily from 9am to 5pm, except on Sundays when it is closed.

 Address: Konopporo 50-1, Atsubetsu-chyo